boostcampwm-2021/android07-notto/README.md

-# 🚫notto - Not To Do List
+# 🚫 notto 노또 - Not To Do List

 [WIKI](https://github.com/boostcampwm-2021/android07-notto/wiki)